 Relatively few crossdressers think of themselves as homosexual; however, a relatively large percentage think of themselves as bisexual.
-If we relied entirely on Rachel Williston’s poll, we would have to conclude that roughly 55% of all crossdressers are non-heterosexual.
 To avoid the possibility of exaggeration, I will hypothesize that about ⅜ of transgender persons want to have homosexual sex, at least under certain circumstances; and about ⅝ engage in sexual intimacy only with persons of the other sex.
 My unproven assumption is that the “invisible” crossdressers are disproportionately heterosexual.
 It is noteworthy, however, that at transgender conferences (such as the Southern Comfort Conference), sexually oriented parties are quite common.
 Groups of crossdressers get together in hotel rooms and engage in homosexual behavior in plain sight of others who are at the party.
-The important point for this discussion is that sexual activity between crossdressers and other genetic males is quite common, probably more so than many people imagine.
+The important point for this discussion is that sexual activity between crossdressers and other genetic males is quite common, probably more so than many people want to believe.

 Some CDs Want to Be Like Straight Women